Pace Hospitals | Best Hospitals in Hyderabad, Telangana, India

 • Osteoarthritis is a degenerative joint disease when the cartilage between joints breaks down.

-• Sleep apnoea and respiratory problems
+• Sleep apnea and respiratory problems

 • Certain cancers like endometrial, breast, colon, kidney, gallbladder, liver cancers

-• poor life quality
+• Poor life quality

 • Mental illnesses such as clinical depression, panic attacks, anxiety, and other